Understanding a whole institution approach to widening participation

 In recent years, OFFA’s guidance has encouraged universities and colleges to take a whole-institution approach in their access agreements.
 We have also challenged them to take an increasingly evidence-led approach to improving their performance, and committed to support that by working collaboratively with the sector to enhance our policies and guidance.
 This project is part of that commitment.
 Refining our understanding of a whole-institution approach will enable us to provide more consistent support.

 This project was an opportunity to take stock of some longstanding policy approaches and encourage all those working in higher education to embed widening participation into the very fabric of the way we do things.

 In January 2017, OFFA published an invitation to tender for a literature review and case study analysis.
 In February 2017, we commissioned Professor Liz Thomas of Liz Thomas Associates to take this work forward.

-Professor Thomas will review national and international research and policy from the past decade, and analyse a small selection of case studies from across the English higher education sector to establish what practices currently exist in different institutional contexts.
-From this, she will identify the best ways that institutions can evidence their approaches in this area.
+Professor Thomas reviewed national and international research and policy from the past decade, and analysed a selection of case studies from across the English higher education sector to establish what practices currently exist in different institutional contexts.
+A participatory research workshop was also held to gather more evidence and test findings.
+From this, the best ways to implement, evaluation and evidence their approaches was established.

 Professor Liz Thomas, Director, Liz Thomas Associates Ltd.

 Julie Frost, Senior Project Manager, Bedrock Associates Ltd.